Worldbuilding: Geography

-Construction of a fictional map is often one of the first tasks of worldbuilding.
+Construction of a fictional map (map making) is often one of the first tasks of worldbuilding.
 Maps can lay out a world's basic terrain features and significant civilizations present.
 A clear, concise map that displays the locations of key points in the story can be a helpful tool for developers and audiences alike.
 Finished creative products, such as books, may contain published versions of development maps; many editions of The Lord of the Rings, for example, include maps of Middle-earth.
 Cartography of fictional worlds is sometimes called geofiction.

 The physical geography of a fictional world is important in designing weather patterns and biomes such as deserts, wetlands, mountains, and forests.
 These physical features also affect the growth and interaction of the various societies, such as the establishment of trade routes and locations of important cities.
 Desire for control of natural resources in a fictional world may lead to war among its people.
 Geography can also define ecosystems for each biome.
 Often, Earth-like ecology is assumed, but designers can vary drastically from this trend.
 For example, Isaac Asimov's short story "The Talking Stone" features a life form based on silicon, rather than carbon.

 Some software programs can create random terrain using fractal algorithms.
-Sophisticated programs can apply geologic effects such as tectonic plate movement and erosion; the resulting world can be rendered in great detail, providing a degree of realism to the result.
+Sophisticated programs can apply geologic effects such as tectonic plate movement and erosion; leading to the resulting world being rendered in great detail, providing a degree of realism to the result.

 Culture

 Constructed cultures, or concultures, are a typical element of worldbuilding.
 Worldbuilders sometimes employ past human civilizations as a model for fictional societies.
-The 1990 video game Worlds of Ultima: The Savage Empire, for example, takes place in a world full of tribes based on civilizations in early Mesoamerica and Africa.
+The 1990 video game Worlds of Ultima: The Savage Empire, for example, takes place in a world full of tribes based on civilizations in early Mesoamerica and early Africa.
 This method can make a fictional world more accessible for an audience.
 Simon Provencher has stated as a 'Golden Rule' of worldbuilding that "... unless specified otherwise, everything inside your world is assumed to behave exactly as it would in the real world."
 Another example is Steven S. Long, a representative of the Champions role-playing game, who stated that "Everything that happened in the real world has also unfolded in the exact same way in the Champions Universe."
 This means any past wars, elections, and technological advancements in our world occurred the same way in the Champions Universe unless explained otherwise.

 Creating a cohesive alien culture can be a distinct challenge.
 Some designers have also looked to human civilizations for inspiration in doing so, such as Star Treks Romulans, whose society resembles that of ancient Rome.
 The fictional world's history can explain past and present relationships between different societies, which can introduce a story's action.
 A past war, for example, functions as a key plot point in the Shannara and Belgariad series.